JJHPhoto/self_taught_programmer/README.md

 Its still weird to me how lists look like variable sin `JS` but you're not using syntax like `let`, `const`, or `var`.

 Stopping here before starting the challenges and going over the vocab.

+## Day 19

+Seeing what I can get done today with the challenges.